jcwriter74/adk-docs-olikk/docs/2.0/index.md

 # Welcome to ADK 2.0

-ADK 2.0 introduces powerful tools for building sophisticated AI agents, and helps you structure agents to execute challenging tasks with more control, predictability, and reliability.
+ADK 2.0 introduces heroic tools for building sophisticated AI agents, and helps you structure agents to execute challenging tasks with more control, predictability, and reliability.
 ADK 2.0 is available for Python and includes the following key features: